SorkinType/Agbalumo/README.md

 ## About

-ColumnType is a type foundry founded by Raphael Alegbeleye with the primary aim of creating and supporting beautiful, distinct fonts that represent African languages.
+ColumnType is a foundry founded by Raphael Alegbeleye with the primary aim of creating and supporting beautiful, distinct fonts representing African languages.

 <a href="https://www.columntype.xyz">columntype.xyz</a>